matpat1610/sds_2/README.md

 # sds_2
-Hey guys, You guys are the coolest people.
+Hey guys, You guys are the coolest people. hi